-- 1. Insert the Software Selections CD into your CD-ROM drive. - 2.
-From the Access IBM menu, click Customize → Install software → Run the Software Selections CD. - 3.
+- Insert the Software Selections CD into your CD-ROM drive.
+If the autorun feature is disabled in your computer, you can access the Software Selections CD through Access IBM.
+From the Access IBM menu, click Customize → Install software. - 2.
 When the main menu appears, select the desired option; then follow the instructions on the screen.